MRCIEU/TwoSampleMR/README.md

 **Define your exposure**

-    e.g. manually prepared file of genetic proxies/instruments for body mass index bmi_file <- system.file("data/bmi.txt", package="TwoSampleMR")
+    Manually prepare a file of genetic proxies/instruments (e.g. body mass index) bmi_file <- system.file("data/bmi.txt", package="TwoSampleMR")
     exposure_dat <- read_exposure_data(bmi_file)
+    To see an example of what a manually prepared file should look click here.

-    Alternatively, instruments can be identified from various data sources using the [MRInstruments package](https://github.com/MRCIEU/MRInstruments), e.g. metabolomic QTLs:
+    Instruments can also be defined using various data sources, using the [MRInstruments package](https://github.com/MRCIEU/MRInstruments):

         devtools::install_github("MRCIEU/MRInstruments")
         library(MRInstruments)